 Although a driver 49% liable for an accident can file a claim, their settlement will come to just 51% of the actual damages.
 This is because Georgia’s comparative negligence law garnishes damages by an amount proportional to the driver’s percentage liability.
 This can have a devastating impact on those who need an insurance settlement for their medical bills and vehicle repairs.

 Georgia drivers should never go against the insurance companies alone.
 An experienced auto injury attorney can guide victims through the liability investigation and help them avoid common traps that could result in a reduced settlement.If you suffered serious injuries in an auto accident or you’re unsure about who is at fault, you might have a case.
-If you’d like an experienced Atlanta auto injury attorney from Wood Craig & Avery to evaluate your claim, please give us a call at (404) 800-1837 or send us an email.
+If you’d like an experienced attorney from Wood Craig & Avery to evaluate your claim, please give us a call at (404) 800-1837 or send us an email.
 We offer free initial consultations.